We are in a golden age of TV viewing, and that’s represented in TCL’s latest generation QLED TVs.

 Simply put, the brightness of our Mini-LED backlight has the “horsepower” to take advantage of the potential bright colors QLED delivers.

-Our Best QLED TVs, Just Got Even Better
+Our Best QLED TVs, Now Even Better

 To double back, QLED, a technology first introduced in a large-screen TV by TCL and found on our newest 5-Series and 6-Series TVs, as well as select XL Collection TVs, delivers unprecedented color, specifically when paired with powerfully bright backlight technologies.

 TCL is proud to continue leading in and building upon all of these great picture technologies, helping to bring us to this time: a Golden Age of TV viewing.